lukas-jj/about-me/README.md

 This was a project to learn React.
 I am tempted to start this one over from scratch!

 ### John Kingston's guitar portfolio
-A website to display an NZ guitar luthier's works.
-There are some really interesting guitars on there.
+A website to display a local guitar luthier's works.

 # Skills